rargo/vim-hex-rework/README.md

 ### .vimrc configure:

-Add the following code in your .vimrc files, when a binary file is opened, Vim use xxd to hex dump the file, display it in a buffer. when a binary is written, Vim use xxd to convert buffer content back to binary file, you can add more format if nesisary.
+Add the following code in your .vimrc files, when a binary file is opened, Vim use xxd to hex dump the file, display it in a buffer.
+When the buffer is written is written, Vim will use xxd to convert buffer content back to binary file, you can add more file format if necessary.

 ```
 "binary file, use xxd to hex editing